 The Book of Ephesians 1-6 are copyright 2025 by BibleProject.
 They are available for viewing at www.bibleproject.com

-| Below are 10 Bible verses from the ESV that align with themes or messages found in Ephesians chapters 1-6.
-The key themes from Ephesians include unity in Christ, God’s grace, and walking in love.
-They also encompass spiritual growth and putting on the armor of God.
-These themes are reflected in these verses.
-Each verse is followed by a brief explanation to connect it to the themes in Ephesians. |
+| The following are 10 Bible verses from the ESV.
+They connect with themes in Ephesians chapters 1-6, like unity in Christ, God’s grace, and walking in love.
+They also cover spiritual growth and putting on the armour of God.
+Each verse is accompanied by a brief explanation that links it to Ephesians. |

 | 1.
-Romans 8:1 There is therefore now no condemnation for those who are in Christ Jesus.
+Romans 8:1 There is thus now no condemnation for those who are in Christ Jesus.
 This verse resonates with Ephesians 1:7, which speaks of the redemption we have in Christ through His blood.
 Both highlight the assurance believers have in the forgiveness of sins and the removal of condemnation because of God’s grace. |

 | 2.
 2 Corinthians 5:17 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.
 This verse is like Ephesians 4:22-24, which discusses putting off the old self.
 It also talks about putting on the new self.
 It emphasizes the transformation that occurs through faith in Jesus. |